Koops0/GPSXE/README.md

 ## License

-basic-emu is licensed under the MIT License.
+GPSXE is licensed under the MIT License.
 Please review the license file for more information about the permissions and limitations it provides.

 ## Special Thanks